 No interest is due on the shareholder loans.
-As noted above under the 'Going Concern' section of the report, the Company repaid SEK 30 million to the shareholder and as such at balance sheet date shareholder loans of NOK 105.5 million were outstanding.
+As noted above under the 'Going Concern' section of the report, at balance sheet date shareholder loans of NOK 105.5 million were outstanding.

 The Board is confident that with the current financial resources that are available to the Company, the business's cash flow is currently self-sustaining.